Comments

 (2020)

-what good memories from those days. remember managing the Romford Market place shop and getting called out at Christmas with a pole through the shop window. days when the power cuts were on because of the Miner strikes but we had a generator and was the only shop lit up in the marketplace.
+Comment: What good memories from those days.
+Remember managing the Romford market place shop and getting called out at Christmas with a pole through the shop window. days when the power cuts were on because of the miners' strikes but we had a generator and were the only shop lit up in the marketplace.

 (2020)

-I used to shop in he Romford branch of Downtown Records regularly.
+Comment: I used to shop in the Romford branch of Downtown Records regularly.
 As a massive Queen fan I bought every version of every single and album of theirs from Downtown.

-I remember going in there the day that the 7" and 12" of I Want To Break free was released in 1984; when I asked for a copy of each the bloke behind the counter said "Which one?"
-I gave him my thousand yard vacant stare before he told me that there were four different versions of the 7" single (one with each band member on).
+I remember going in there the day that the 7" and 12" of I Want To Break Free were released in 1984; when I asked for a copy of each the bloke behind the counter said "Which one?"
+I gave him my thousand-yard vacant stare before he told me that there were four different versions of the 7" single (one with each band member on).
 That was an expensive day, but memorable.

 I also remember all the picture discs hanging from the shop ceiling.
 And the fact that Downtown had a 'comedy' section as well as 'spoken word' put it into the next level of cool places to go.
 Great memories of the place and a great blog of reminiscing on this site.